thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

   - Certificate expiry
 ---

->**UPDATED 10th of December 2025**: Microsoft hosted a live AMA that gave us a lot more information about how all of this is going to work.
-You can find the link for it [here](https://techcommunity.microsoft.com/event/WindowsEvents/ama-secure-boot/4472784?after=MjUuOXwyLjF8aXwxMHwxMzI6MHxpbnQsNDQ3NjkwMCw0NDc2ODgw&topicRepliesSort=postTimeDesc)
+>**UPDATED 25th of February 2026**: Microsoft hosted 2 AMA's that gave us a lot more information about how all of this is going to work.
+You can find the link for for the December 2025 [here](https://techcommunity.microsoft.com/event/WindowsEvents/ama-secure-boot/4472784?after=MjUuOXwyLjF8aXwxMHwxMzI6MHxpbnQsNDQ3NjkwMCw0NDc2ODgw&topicRepliesSort=postTimeDesc) and the February 2026 one [here](https://www.youtube.com/watch?v=EscGJTKHPdw)

 If you manage Windows devices, you might have noticed some alerts about Secure Boot certificates expiring in 2026.
 This is a common concern, but there's no need to panic.
 I've noticed some conflicting information about to manage this issue, hence this blog post to clear things up.